pjmartinez/TFM_UM-eqtls/README.md

 ## Title: Algorithms for the discovery of cis-eQTL signals in woody species: the vine (Vitis vinifera) as a study model.

 This respository represents the complete pipeline to perfomance eQTLs analysis in grapes using MatrixeQTL.
+In addition, this repository host the different output files.